 Education happens inside and outside of the classroom.
-Earn prior learning credit with the completion of other valuable experiences, such as AP classes, military service, professional development and more.
+Earn prior learning credit with the completion of other valuable experiences, such as Advanced Placement classes, military service, professional development, and more.

 Earn advanced credit for the successful completion of college-level coursework while in high school.

-You may be able to receive credit or advanced placement if you have participated in the Advanced Placement Examination program.
+You may be able to receive credit or advanced placement if you have participated in the Advanced Placement (AP) Examination program.
 You can have your Advanced Placement Examination score report sent to the UW-Platteville at firstname.lastname@example.org.
 Review the list of AP examinations that will receive credit in a UW-Platteville course.
 Our AP code is 1917.

-If you’ve taken a College Level Examination program, you may be able to receive credit for the knowledge you received.
+If you’ve taken a College Level Examination program (CLEP), you may be able to receive credit for the knowledge you received.
 Review the CLEP exam to course listing to determine if your exam will transfer to UW-Platteville credits.
 Our CLEP code is 1917.